leonardphokane/plp-Week-2-assignment-AI-for-sustainable-development/README.md

 ## Impact on Global Challenges
 🌱 **Food Security**: Helps farmers increase crop yields sustainably. 🌍 **Climate Action**: Reduces water waste and prevents over-farming. 💡 **Economic Growth**: Empowers farmers with AI-driven decision-making, leading to better productivity and profitability.

-Dataset Simulation & Model Training
-We need real agricultural data to build accurate AI models.
-Here’s how we can approach it:

-1. Data Collection Sources
-We can collect data from:

-Government Agricultural Databases (e.g., FAO, NASA, USDA crop reports).

-Satellite Imagery for climate and soil conditions.

-IoT Sensors tracking soil moisture and temperature levels.

-Farmers’ Reports via mobile surveys and chatbots.

-Dataset Simulation & Model Training
-We need real agricultural data to build accurate AI models.
-Here’s how we can approach it:

-1. Data Collection Sources
-We can collect data from:

-Government Agricultural Databases (e.g., FAO, NASA, USDA crop reports).

-Satellite Imagery for climate and soil conditions.

-IoT Sensors tracking soil moisture and temperature levels.

-Farmers’ Reports via mobile surveys and chatbots.

 ## Dataset Simulation & Model Training
 We need **real agricultural data** to build accurate AI models.
 Here’s how we can approach it: